 K.B.1 Understand cultural practices in local communities and around the world.

 K.G.2 Understand interactions between humans and the environment.

 K.H.1 Understand change over time.

-1.H.1 Understand that history tells a story of how people and events changed society over time.
+1.H.1 Understand how people and events have changed society over time.

 Second & Third Grade

-3.H.1 Understand how events, individuals and ideas have influenced the history of local and regional communities.
+3.H.1 Understand how various people and historical events have shaped local communities.

 Looking for self-guided digital activities?
 Check out Historic Oak View from Home!